 This project developed my ability to design modular programs, something not usually taught in early-level CS courses.
 It also taught me how to use additional additional C libraries.

 Project Euler is a collection of logic puzzles.
 As exercises, I've created programs to find the answers to the first 30 or so puzzles.
 I started them largely in Java, but as I continued I've transitioned to doing them in C.

 This activity has improved my ability to design algorithms efficiently, as well as generally improve my programming ability.

 These projects only scratch the surface of what I've done.
 In a job I had previously, I used an assembly language to program a simple computer to control the cabin lights in an electric delivery vehicle.
-In my last co-op, I spent weeks automating the testing of web-based software through the user interface using Ruby and WATIR (Web Application Testing In Ruby).
+In my first co-op, I spent weeks automating the testing of web-based software through the user interface using Ruby and WATIR (Web Application Testing In Ruby).
 I have a diverse set of skills and the ability to learn new ones quickly.